 At the far end of the corridor is the bar.
 This is a fairly small setup, with only a few barstools and a few tables out front.
 The ordering area is in the break between stools in the center; this can get congested when the lounge is busy, as there isn’t much space to queue up.

-Just behind the bar, at the far end of the row of windows, is a semi-private area of sorts with a TV.
-If you’re looking for some peace and quiet, this is probably the place to head to, as it doesn’t get all that much traffic since it’s out of the way.
+Just behind the bar, at the far end of the row of windows, is a semi-private area with a TV.
+If you’re looking for some peace and quiet, this is probably the place to head to.
+It doesn’t get all that much traffic since it’s out of the way.

 Meanwhile, on the left hand side of the main hall is a small snack bar with self-service finger foods, soups, and a coffee machine.
 Bagels, muffins, and cereal substitute for finger foods and soup during the morning hours.
 The selection wasn’t great, mainly some cheese and crackers and a choice of two soups, but it’s comparable with what you’d find in other Admirals Clubs.
 More substantial meals are available for sale at the bar.
 The UPGRD hat was happy to munch on some cheese and crackers and a glass of red wine, at least.
 Incidentally, the red wine, a “premium” selection I obtained with my drink coupon, was decidedly mediocre.
 I did have a cup of pumpkin soup a little later, and it was downright delicious.